“Opportunity and risk come in pairs”

 Many different companies share similar risks, like a poor economic outlook over the short-term (well, it is Budget season after all!).
 Each company will likely have a different view on the corresponding impact of that risk.
 And of course, there are some things completely beyond our control and there’s nothing we can do to mitigate the impact (e.g. global war, alien invasion, meteor strikes…)

 ISO 9001 has references to risk-based thinking throughout the Standard.
-There are several requirements to determine and address risks with respect to customers, planning, and in analysis of information on the performance of the quality management system.
-ISO 17025 also has an increased focus on risk and similar clauses.
+There are several requirements to determine and address them with respect to customers, planning, and in analysis of information on the performance of the quality management system.
+ISO 17025 has an increased focus on risk and similar clauses.
 ISO 15189 also addresses this.
+And your accreditation or certification body may want to see your plans as well.

 Although risk management may sound too difficult to manage, there are some proven strategies to make the process a smooth one.